 Services: Education and support in childbirth, newborn care, breastfeeding, child development, nutrition, family planning, help to quit smoking, infant safety and more.

 Who is eligible?
 Pregnant women, infants and families with children up to age 3 who are at-risk for poor birth outcomes and need help with healthy child development.
-Eligibility is based on the Healthy Start screen, which is a simple one-page set of questions used to determine if mom or baby could benefit from Healthy Start services.
-The Healthy Start screen can uncover factors that could affect mom’s health or the baby’s health, growth and development.
+Eligibility is based on the Florida Universal Prenatal Screen and the Florida Universal Infant Screen.
+Each screen consists of a simple one-page set of questions used to determine if mom or baby could benefit from Healthy Start services.
+The Florida Universal Screens can uncover factors that could affect mom’s health or the baby’s health, growth and development.

-How to enroll: Healthcare providers are required by Florida law to offer the Healthy Start screen to all pregnant women on their first prenatal visit and to newborns at the hospital or birth center.
-If you are not offered the Healthy Start screen—ask for it!
+How to enroll: Healthcare providers are required by Florida law to offer the Florida Universal Prenatal Screen to all pregnant women on their first prenatal visit and the Florida Universal Infant Screen to newborns at the hospital or birth center.
+If you are not offered a Florida Universal Screen—ask for it!
 If the screen shows you or your baby could benefit from Healthy Start services, a Healthy Start Home Visitor will contact you.
 Pregnant women and parents/caregivers of an infant and/or children under age 3 can also call Connect at 877-678-9355 to enroll by phone in the Healthy Start program.